-The importance of environments, including vegetation and water sources, to people and animals in Australia and on another continent. • Why is it important that we protect and conserve living things?
+The importance of environments, including vegetation and water sources, to people and animals in Australia and on another continent.

 Activity: Glossary

 Students will brainstorm a list of key words that relate to the BTN Generation Restoration story.
 Here are some words to get them started.